crossprogramming/crossprogramming.github.io/_posts/2019-03-17-build-asp-net-core-app-using-azure-pipelines.md

 ### Use SonarLint

 What if you'd like to know whether you changes will pass the quality gate *before* committing them?
 Welcome, [SonarLint](https://www.sonarlint.org/)!
 This __free__ tool is installed in your favorite IDE and can be connected to your SonarCloud project.
-For instance, check [this page](https://www.sonarlint.org/visualstudio/) to know how you use SonarLint with Visual Studio.
+For instance, check [this page](https://www.sonarlint.org/visualstudio/) for the steps needed to integrate SonarLint with Visual Studio.

 ### Use SonarQube build breaker

 By *build breaker* I mean the ability of failing the pipeline in case the SonarQube quality gate did not pass due to some issues like duplicated code or a security flaw.
-Such feature looks very appealing, but it seems there is a catch: starting with version 5.2, SonarQube asynchronously analyzes the report it receives from a scanner.
+Such feature looks very appealing, but it seems there is a catch: starting with [version 5.2](https://blog.sonarsource.com/sonarqube-5-2-in-screenshots/), SonarQube asynchronously analyzes the report it receives from a scanner.
 Such analysis can take a while, so if a build polls SonarQube server for the results, some resources may be blocked (e.g. the machine running the build), as stated [here](https://blog.sonarsource.com/breaking-the-sonarqube-analysis-with-jenkins-pipelines/).

 Anyway, for the sake of experimenting and out of curiosity, I have investigated how can I implement such build breaker and I've stumbled upon a [PowerShell script](https://github.com/michaelcostabr/SonarQubeBuildBreaker/blob/master/SonarQubeBuildBreaker.ps1) and after some tweaking, [I was able](https://github.com/satrapu/aspnet-core-logging/blob/master/Build/SonarBuildBreaker.ps1) to query the SonarCloud server for the status of the quality gate and break the build if the gate did not pass: